LeoRoma/neko-react/README.md

 ## Description
 - Website built using the ```thecatapi```.
-- The website is able to gain information of the cat breed.
+- The website is able to give information of each cat's breed.
-- Still is underconstruction.
+- Is possible to see images of cats by category, type and breed.

 ## Instructions
 - Open your terminal.